The Japanese Society of Chiropractic Science (JSCS)

 - June 18-19, 2023: 14th JSCS Annual Conference via Zoom.
 “Integrative Healthcare in Rehabilitation”

-- Shuichi Matsuda MD, PhD (Professor, Department of Orthopaedic Surgery, Faculty of Medicine, Kyoto University)
+- Osamu Shirado MD, PhD (Professor, AIZU Medical Center, Department of Spine Surgery and Orthopaedic Surgery, Fukushima Medical University)

-- Takayuki Nagaoka(Representative, Medical Professions Division, Ministry of Health, Labour and Welfare)
+- TBA(Representative, Medical Professions Division, Health Policy Bureau, Ministry of Health, Labour and Welfare)

 Japanese Journal of Chiropractic Science